Great Budget Meal Hunt officially launched to allow public to crowdsource cheap meals

 Since May 2023, all HDB rental coffee shops have had to offer budget meal options upon their tenancy renewal and, by 2026, budget meals will be offered at all HDB rental coffee shops.

-For HDB rental coffee shops leased out through Price-Quality Method (PQM) tenders since 2018, their rental rates have also been lower by 27 per cent on average compared with those awarded under the previous e-bidding system.
+For HDB rental coffee shops leased out through Price Quality Method (PQM) tenders since 2018, their rental rates have also been lower by 27 per cent on average, compared with those awarded under the previous e-bidding system.

-The PQM tenders are reviewed on a range of criteria instead of price alone, to ensure rents remain sustainable for operators.
+The PQM tenders are reviewed on a range of criteria instead of price alone to ensure rents remain sustainable for operators.

 For other HDB rental coffee shops not leased through PQM, HDB will be offering a rental discount of 5 per cent off the market valuation-based renewal rents for one year from the time of the tenancy being renewed.

 This is subject to verification that the new budget meals and drinks have been implemented.

 Over the past five years, HDB has built 31 new coffee shops.
 Another 21 are slated to be completed in the next five years, in line with new Build-To-Order developments.